DefElement/DefElement/pages/index.md

 You can read a detailed description of how the finite element definitions can be understood on the [how to understand a finite element page](ciarlet.md).

+## Implementations of finite elements
+There are a large number of libraries that implement finite elements.
+On each element's page, code snippets are provided that can create the element in a selection of these libraries.

+For many libraries, DefElement performs verification to check that the implementation of each element in the library matches the element's definition.
+The results of the most recent verification run can be found on the [verification page](/verification).

 ## Contributing to DefElement
 If you find an error or inaccuracy in a DefElement entry, please open [an issue on GitHub](https://github.com/DefElement/DefElement/issues).